 You slow down because it interferes with nerves and muscle functioning and slows down energy reactions.

-It is not the lactate but the hydrogen ion within lactic acid that is to blame for impairing muscle contraction causing you to slow down.
+The hydrogen ion within lactic acid that is to blame for impairing muscle contraction.

 Your body’s preference for delivering oxygen is clearly via aerobic means.
-It is very easy to go out for an easy run or a walk but try doing a set of 400m repeats on the track and you will know the difference quickly.
+It is very easy to go out for an easy run or a walk.
+That being said, is it difficult to try doing a set of 400m repeats on the track.
+Why?

 Your body functions, thrives and needs oxygen.
-It is when you are going anaerobic, when you are trying to function with less oxygen, that things become complicated and effort is harder to sustain.
+It is when you go anaerobic that things become complicated and effort is harder to sustain.